papertank/origami-stripe/README.md

 This package is a helper for Laravel projects using Stripe's PaymentIntents API and manual confirmation SCA setup.

+It was inspired by the SCA updates and logic on the [Laravel Cashier](https://github.com/laravel/cashier) package.

 ## Installation

 Install this package through Composer.